What the treatment is and why it's prescribed

-Whilst it's important you understand that taking medicine may have side effects, the benefits of taking the right medication may outweigh these.
-Do speak to your GP about any concerns you may have or contact our helpline to discuss your condition.
+Whilst it's important to understand that taking medicine may have side effects, the benefits of taking the right medication may outweigh these.
+Do speak to your GP about any concerns you may have or contact our Helpline to discuss your condition.

 Raynaud's attacks can be restricted if you can keep your core temperature warm.
 Read about keeping warm on here or visit the shop to view products to help prevent your Raynaud's attacks, as recommended by our community.

 Content referenced from the NHS and Mayo Clinic.